odoo/documentation/content/administration/upgrade.rst

     An upgrade does not cover :

    * Downgrading to a previous version of Odoo (i.e., Odoo 15 to Odoo 12)
-   * Changing :ref:`editions <upgrade-faq/editions-change>` (i.e., Community to Enterprise edition)
+   * Changing :ref:`editions <install/editions>` (i.e., Community to Enterprise edition)
-   * Switching :ref:`hosting type <upgrade-faq/hosting-types-switch>` (i.e., On-Premise to Odoo Online or Odoo.sh)
+   * Switching :doc:`hosting type </administration/maintain/hosting_changes>` (i.e., On-Premise to Odoo Online or Odoo.sh)
    * Migration from another ERP to Odoo

-TODOUPG : put link to developer docs for upgrading module

 .. important::
-    If your database contain any custom module, :ref:`their source code has to be upgraded <TODOUPG>` to the new version of Odoo before going through with the upgrade.
+    If your database contain a custom module, :doc:`its source code must be upgraded </developer/reference/upgrade>` to the new version of Odoo before going through with the upgrade.

 In case of issues with the upgrade, you can contact the `support team <https://www.odoo.com/help>` for assistance.